The Perfect Black Tie Code For Gentlemen, Why & How

 If so, it is advised you also wear black buttons to break up the white space.

 And, if you’re going to wear a waistcoat, choose white buttons over black.

-Classic, elegant, matching well against the suit’s formality, black patent shoes are preferred to any black tie event.
+Classic, elegant, and matching well against the suit’s formality, black patent shoes are preferred for any black-tie event.

 Black suede shoes are not advised as suede looks dusty under artificial light.